1. Articles

 Consider Sheetcast

 If you’re reading this article, you’ve already found your way to the Sheetcast website.
 Excel co-authoring can be a godsend when collaborating on everyday projects, but an Excel-based web app can unlock more power, flexibility, security, and control.
-If you find your needs have outgrown small-scale co-authoring, it might be time to consider an Excel to web app converter like Sheetcast.
+If you find your needs have outgrown small-scale co-authoring, it might be time to consider an Excel to app converter like Sheetcast.

 Spend some time reviewing Sheetcast’s features and technical specs, and contact us if you have any questions.